International Trade Flows, Balance of Payments & World Revenues (GDPs).

 Moody’s Analytics CHELEM database enables you to analyze national economic performance compared to the global economic situation to provide a more accurate picture.
 CHELEM is made up of three databases linked by the same division into 82 consistent geographic areas.
 Users can subscribe to some or all of the available databases.

-- CHELEM - Balance of Payments (BOP): Balance of payment flows for the geographic zones plus individual countries, including 213 headings covering variables as listed by the IMF, 7 aggregates and 4 balances.
+- CHELEM - Balance of Payments (BOP): Balance of payment flows for the geographic zones plus individual countries/jurisdictions, including 213 headings covering variables as listed by the IMF, 7 aggregates and 4 balances.